Here are the Broadway shows that have been canceled due to COVID-19 outbreaks – Telemundo New York (47)

 What you should know

-- At least a half dozen Broadway shows have had to cancel performances in recent days, all attributing the cancellations to groundbreaking COVID-19 cases among casts and teams.
+- At least half a dozen Broadway shows have had to cancel performances in recent days due to COVID-19 cases among casts and crews.

-- Under Broadway’s update to its vaccination policy, vaccinated children must be accompanied by an adult who is fully vaccinated, which means that their last injection in the vaccine series must be at least 14 days before the show.
+- Per Broadway’s update of its vaccination policy, inoculated children must be accompanied by an adult who is fully vaccinated.

-- Mayor Bill de Blasio expanded the mandate of the vaccine on December 6 to not only include children ages 5 to 11, but as of December 27, all private sector workers will be required to receive the vaccine.
+- The site, bwaytoday.com, provides access to each show’s individual website for more information, and the listings include the most up-to-date information on performance times and reflect cancellations.

-NEW YORK – Several Broadway shows have been forced to cancel performances amid a sudden flurry of COVID-19 outbreaks from casts and crews, leaving viewers disappointed and industry professionals concerned. .
+Several Broadway shows have been forced to cancel some of their performances amid a sudden wave of COVID-19 outbreaks from casts and crews.

 Here’s a list of shows that have had to cancel shows so far, starting with the most recent.